Italy vs. Greece Golden Visa: Which Option is best for you in 2026?

 Choose Greece If…Choose Italy If…

-Tangible Value: You want a vacation home or a passive rental income stream in the Mediterranean.Liquid Wealth: You prefer to keep money in government bonds or business equity rather than managing real estate.
+Tangible value: You want a vacation home or a passive rental income stream in the Mediterranean.Liquid Wealth: You prefer to keep money in government bonds or business equity rather than managing real estate.

-Retirement Efficiency: You are a retiree looking to significantly lower your tax bill with the 7% flat rate.Speed: You want the fastest possible approval (Italy’s digital Nulla Osta process is one of the most efficient in the EU).
+Retirement efficiency: You are a retiree looking to significantly lower your tax bill with the 7% flat rate.Speed: You want the fastest possible approval (Italy’s digital Nulla Osta process is one of the most efficient in the EU).

-Multi-Generational: You want the lowest cost of entry for a family of three generations (including grandparents).Ultra-HNWI Strategy: You have significant global earnings and can benefit from the €200k lump-sum tax to protect wealth.
+Multi-generational: You want one of the lowest costs of entry for a family of three generations.Ultra-HNWI Strategy: You have significant global earnings and can benefit from the €300,000 lump-sum tax to protect wealth.

-Low Entry: You want to use the €250K conversion route to secure a property at a lower price point.Career Flexibility: You plan to work, be employed, or actively run a business within the EU.
+Low entry: You want to use the €250,000 conversion route to secure a property at a lower price point.Career Flexibility: You plan to work, be employed, or actively run a business within the EU.

 Italy vs Greece Golden Visa Programs Quick Overview